chef/ohai/README.md

 Ohai will print out a JSON data blob for all the known data about your system.
 When used with Chef, that data is reported back via node attributes.

 Chef distributes ohai as a RubyGem.
 This README is for developers who want to modify the Ohai source code.
-For users who want to write plugins for Ohai, see the docs:
+For users who want to write plugins for Ohai, see the documentation:

 - General documentation: <https://docs.chef.io/ohai/>
 - Writing Ohai Plugins documentation: <https://docs.chef.io/ohai_custom/>